 A walk to benefit body and soul

 A walk to see the Whitelady Waterfall is slightly longer at around 2500 steps and you can vary the route to take in the bird hide and miss the steps if you choose.
-For those wanting a cardio workout try going up the 200 plus uneven steps to get back out.
-Just be aware in the narrow sections of the people heading down.
+Enjoy a free cardio workout when hiking back up to exit the gorge.

-The full Lydford Gorge trail will certainly get you near to your 10,000 step target, and if your blood is not pumping from the exercise, some of the narrow slippery paths above the river might do the trick.
-However take your time and take notice of what’s around you.
-Catching a glimpse of a dazzling kingfisher, a bobbing dipper or a lazy brown trout can really connect you with nature and bring pleasure to your day.
+The full Lydford Gorge trail will certainly get you near to your 10,000 step target, and if your heart isn't racing from the exercise, some of the narrow slippery paths above the river might do the trick.